 There is also an absolute deadline by which we will need to have brought court proceedings, known as the limitation date.
 For personal injury claims this is three years from the accident or date of knowledge of significant injury, whichever is the later, unless you were under 18 or not of sound mind at the time.
 If that is the case then it is three years from you reaching 18 or achieving sound mind.
 For most other claims the period is six years.
 Claims can be brought outside of these periods, but we strongly recommend you seek expert advice first and as soon as possible if you are in this situation.

-Proceedings have to be issued on court forms which are available to download from the internet or from any county court.
+Proceedings have to be issued on court forms which are available to download from the internet from the HM Courts Service website or from any county court.
 A fee may have to be paid, although people on low income can apply for exemption.

 Once proceedings have been issued they must be served on the other side within four months where they are based in England and Wales, and six months if outside of this.
 If you fail to ensure we can serve them then the claim automatically fails.
 You can ask the court to serve them, but if it goes wrong it is your responsibility.